o355/PIPupdate/README.md

 # Welcome to PIPupdate (1.0.2)!
 An easy-to-use PIP package manager.
 Update, force reinstall, do an easy requirements.txt install, and uninstall all packages in 1 command.

-**PIPupdate's development is still on hold, as I continue to work on PyWeather.
-PIPupdate should start getting updates in the latter part of 2017.**

 # Why PIPupdate?
 There's a simple problem with PIP.
 There is no command that updates all packages in one sweep.
 So, to help alleviate the issue, I made PIPupdate.